 Identification of Potential Treatment Centers

 When seeking treatment for SUD, NAATP encourages potential patients and their families to approach it as they would other medical conditions.
 If available, a recommendation from a family doctor or other medical professional is ideal.
-Alternately, you can talk with your insurance company for in-network providers.
+Alternatively, you can talk with your insurance company for in-network providers.

 In the absence of these options, we encourage you to look at the following online sources: